 The Early Years Nutrition (EYN) Partnership is an independent social enterprise, set up as a Community Interest Company (CIC).
-It has been created in partnership with the Pre-school Learning Alliance, the British Nutrition Foundation and Danone Nutricia Early Life Nutrition.
+It has been created in partnership with the Early Years Alliance, the British Nutrition Foundation and Danone Nutricia Early Life Nutrition.
 Integral to the EYN Partnership model is a commitment to support settings with the highest social deprivation needs.

 Unique and central to the EYN Partnership is the provision of ‘hands-on’ help for early years settings, delivered by a network of nutrition professionals (registered nutritionists and dietitians) with experience in the early years.
 The nutrition professionals will work alongside settings, supporting them to improve and enhance their nutrition practice through a whole setting approach.